 - Pay your bill online securely and easily.

 - Schedule your payments by choosing the billing plan that is right for your business, and you can also opt for automated payments.

 - Yearly 5% discount just for being a member of a participating association.

 - Yearly 5% discount for all association members who pay their BMI licensing fees via phone or online.

 Not a member of a participating association?
 Learn more about the Association Discount Program for bars, restaurants, breweries and other eating and drinking establishments.

 The term “original music” generally means musical works written by the performing musicians.
-With over 18.7 million musical works from more than 1.2 million songwriters, composers and music publishers in BMI’s repertoire, it is very likely that at least some of the original music that you’re using is represented by BMI.
+With over 22.4 million musical works in BMI’s repertoire, it is very likely that BMI represents at least some of the original music that you’re using.
 BMI fosters the development of up-and-coming songwriters, many of whom perform in businesses like yours, by ensuring that they are paid when their music is played publicly.
-Performing songwriters have access to our BMI Live program which allows them to submit their setlists from live performances at BMI-licensed venues to be considered for payment.
-In addition, many times these performers are asked to play a song known by the general public that was written by someone else, like a cover song.
-Those types of performances also require permission.
+Many times, these performers are asked to play songs written by someone else, typically known as cover songs, and those types of performances also require permission from the copyright owner.

 Yes, but those agreements do not authorize the performance of TV, cable and radio to the public by businesses and other organizations.
 However, there are certain exemptions provided by copyright law, including the size of your establishment, how many TVs you have in each room, their screen size, how many speakers you have and if you charge a cover charge.
 Contact a BMI Representative to learn if these uses need to be licensed for your business.